0xkohi/0xkohi.github.io/content/posts/prometei_crypto.md

 From what I understood, this function verifies if something (most likely a key) is present in the buffer "qword_BEA400" and it then generates an URL with an ID and an Enckey.
 Afterwards, it sends the HTTP request and if the value "64" is returned, it does some other actions.

-I remembered here that in the superposition of the main binary (before unpacking it) there was a json configuration :
+I remembered here that in the footer of the main binary (before unpacking it) there was a json configuration :
 {"config":1,"id":"2fUXR0axaNBdA2c7","enckey":"FqVSMYZkxrPc7BUz4RU3lhCdQ1694GUjaZ4HlVrbFz+Lfd5MebkRBJijqZWXCGtKoWsQpHT+hcYwbjTgiTz6A56MsyScYt+BYEa5rjRckD30YFYDXIGTWc0kd+6m+WhRPdiWjgKlZy8YqEF3nUIcFFCtHwshuwKWn9up+Q2wCjw="}

 It means that the malware embeds a configuration with an enckey value.
 What we can get out of this base64 key is its lenght : 129 bytes after being decoded.